Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 The Biden team talks about the risk of provoking Vladimir Putin.

-Um he's made his decision about how he wants to fight this war.
+He's made his decision about how he wants to fight this war.

 We should provide the Ukrainians with tools they need to push back against it.

-They've they've shown not only resolve and bravery, but really good tactical capabilities as well to do just that.
+They've shown not only resolve and bravery, but really good tactical capabilities as well to do just that.

-They they need these weapons, they need uh additional ammunition, and we talk about the nature, but there's something that is really important about the volume of the weapon systems we provide to them.
+We talk about the nature, but there's something that is really important about the volume of the weapon systems we provide to them.

 We should do it.

-Uh we can afford to do it.
+We can afford to do it.

-Uh they're willing to pay for these things.
+They're willing to pay for these things.

 We ought to get them to them just as quickly as we can.

-The time is upon us, Sean.
+time is upon us.

-You recently found it important enough to go over to Taiwan, and I think we all know the President Shi of China is is watching the the what the events unfolding here very closely.
+And I think we all know the President Xi of China is watching the events unfolding here very closely.

 We both know that would be a takeover of Taiwan.

-Uh that is ongoing.
+That is ongoing.

-Um, and I'm not sure that Taiwan will be able to put up much of a fight, and I'm not sure America has the stomach under this president to do what would be necessary to provide the people of Taiwan with the weaponry that they can fight off the Chinese.
+And I'm not sure America has the stomach under this president to do what would be necessary to provide the people of Taiwan with the weaponry that they can fight off the Chinese.

 We have deep American interests that are connected to Taiwan.

-Not just everyone talks about semiconductors, that's a big deal, but there are enormous uh American interests in our economy of things that matter to every American that take place in Taiwan each and every day.
+But there are enormous American interests in our economy and things that matter to every American that take place in Taiwan each and every day.

 This is the window, Sean.

-We should make sure that the Japanese are doing their parts, but the South Koreans and Australians are doing their parts that every country in the region who is threatened by the Chinese Communist Party, be it Taiwan or someplace else, gets access to the best weapon systems that would prevent them or permit them to be able to defend their own sovereignty, and importantly, send the right message to Xi Jinping, The leader of the Chinese Communist Party that says, No, you're going to we're going to deter you, we're going to stop you.
+That every country in the region who is threatened by the Chinese Communist Party, be it Taiwan or someplace else, gets access to the best weapon systems that would prevent them or permit them to be able to defend their own sovereignty and importantly send the right message to Xi Jinping, the leader of the Chinese Communist Party, that says, no, you're going to, we're going to deter you.

 The cost of you taking that kind of action is going to be really, really high.